• Skip to primary navigation

 • Place logs onto lined baking sheet, spacing them 3 inches apart.

-• Bake for 12 minutes, rotate the tray and bake for another 11 to 12 minutes or until logs are light golden brown and beginning to crack on top.
+• Bake for 12 minutes, rotate the tray (front to back) and bake for another 11 to 12 minutes or until logs are light golden brown and beginning to crack on top.

 • Remove from oven and let cool on sheet for 10 minutes.